top of page

 Black cat zoning out: Individuals and brands using CapCut template of a black cat zoning out for situations where they're unimpressed by what someone's saying, or not listening because their mind is on other things

-Bottles rolling down stairs: There's a huge appetite for ASMR on TikTok, with 800 billion views on #ASMR – new trend has people recording the sound of glass bottles and jars shattering as they roll down flights of stairs
+Bottles rolling down stairs: There's a huge appetite for ASMR on TikTok, with more than 800 billion views on #ASMR – new trend has accounts like @rachapotes recording the sound of glass bottles and jars shattering as they roll down flights of stairs

 TikTok trends June 2023: